 Lovely fields and wetlands along Route 7 give way to the slopes of Threemile Hill.

-This tract is best accessed via the foot trail running from the Berkshire South Community Center to Fountain Pond.
+This tract is best accessed via the foot trail running from the Berkshire South Community Center to Fountain Pond or the Community Health Programs.

 From Great Barrington and points south: